 The mission of WFIT is to provide educators with the knowledge, inspiration and practices necessary to explore the connection between upstate watershed forests and downstate water quality with their students.
 Topics include water quality science, forest ecology and stewardship, sustainable development, engineering, New York history and community engagement.

 Participation in the WFIT is also a pre-requisite for applying to WAC’s Green Connections program, which supports year-long partnerships between NYC and upstate watershed classrooms.
-The program involves a 10-lesson curriculum, student pen pal exchanges, two shared field trips, and classroom visits.
+The program involves a flexible 8-lesson curriculum, student pen pal exchanges, two shared field trips, and classroom visits.

 – To see if you’re eligible, click here and find your school’s location on the map.